 All training courses must be thoroughly evaluated, especially looking at job performance, after training.

-PTI uses a four level evaluation model of the of training for all accredited courses.
-As an example see the very detailed APAC Annual Quality Report for 2009/10.
+uses a four level evaluation model of the of training for all accredited courses.
+As an example see the very detailed APAC Annual Quality Report for 2009/10

 APT uses a single level model of the evaluation of training for a sample of courses.
 There is no programme measuring clinical outcomes.

 Research policy must encourage the development of new methods of working and improve systemic factors.
 It must take into account the difficulties of individual practitioners conducting large scale research.
 It must use a therapy research cycle that recognises the stages of efficacy, effectiveness and efficiency in applying new methods.

 PTI's research policy is based upon Pragmatic Psychology principles which enable the linking of single case study methods to PTI's large scale quantitative database.
 This provides a researcher with more 'leverage' for their studies.

 PTI recommends the use standardised measures, that are available worldwide at no or little cost and the use of the PTI taxonomy of children's conditions.